 The Compensation Committee believes that change in control and severance benefits play an important role in attracting and retaining valuable executives.
 The payment of such benefits also ensures a smooth transition in management following a change in control by giving the named executive officer the incentive to remain with the Company through the transition period, and, in the event the officer's employment is terminated as part of the transition, by compensating the officer with a degree of financial and personal security during a period in which he is likely to be unemployed.
 As a result, we have historically maintained employment agreements with our named executive officers that provide for severance payments, continuation of group benefits and accelerated vesting of certain unvested equity awards if our named executive officers' employment is terminated by us without "cause" or by the named executive officers for "good reason," including in circumstances involving a change in control of the Company.
+Additionally, pursuant to the standard terms of our restricted stock awards under our 2006 Equity Incentive Plan, any unvested shares of restricted stock that we grant to our named executive officers similarly are subject to accelerated vesting if our named executive officers' employment is terminated by us without "cause" or by the named executive officers of "good reason," including in circumstances involving a change in control of the Company.
 Additionally, pursuant to the standard terms of our restricted stock awards under our 2006 Equity Incentive Plan, any unvested shares of restricted stock that we grant to our named executive officers similarly are subject to accelerated vesting if our named executive officers' employment is terminated by us without "cause" or by the named executive officers for "good reason."